peterjmarko/llm-narrative-framework/docs/DATA_PREPARATION_DATA_DICTIONARY.template.md

 -   **`delineation_coverage_map.csv`**: A report used by the assembly logic validation workflow to ensure test subjects provide maximum coverage of all text components.
 -   **`eminence_scores_summary.txt`**: A human-readable summary of the eminence scoring run, including descriptive statistics, a score distribution histogram, and a list of the top 10 most eminent subjects.
 Includes a generation timestamp.
 -   **`ocean_scores_summary.txt`**: The detailed summary report from `generate_ocean_scores.py`, including descriptive statistics for the entire cohort and a quintile-based analysis of variance degradation.
 Includes a generation timestamp.
 -   **`pipeline_completion_info.json`**: A machine-readable JSON file that tracks the completion status and metrics for fallible, I/O-bound pipeline steps.
-It contains objects for Wikipedia validation (`validate_wikipedia_pages`), eminence scoring (`eminence_scores`), OCEAN scoring (`ocean_scores`), and text neutralization (`neutralize_delineations`).
+It contains objects for subject qualification (`qualify_subjects`), eminence scoring (`eminence_scores`), OCEAN scoring (`ocean_scores`), and text neutralization (`neutralize_delineations`).
 Each object includes metrics like completion rates, success/failure counts, and paths to detailed reports.
 This file is used by the pipeline orchestrator to determine if a step completed successfully.
 -   **`missing_eminence_scores.txt`** & **`missing_ocean_scores.txt`**: Standardized, human-readable reports detailing subjects that were not scored by an LLM process.
 Both files share a common structure:
     1.  **Header:** Contains the report title and a generation timestamp.
     2.  **Summary Block:** Provides high-level statistics (`Total Eligible`, `Total Scored`, `Total Missing`).